digideskio/archive/README.md

 	SetEnv LITHIUM_ENVIRONMENT "development"

-To set up your filesystem, it is enough to:
+To set up your filesystem, first make a copy of the sample file, which in normal set-ups will not have to be edited:

 	cp app/config/bootstrap/filesystems-sample.php app/config/bootstrap/filesystems.php

+You must install mod_xsendfile and then enable it in your Apache host file:

+	XSendFile On

+In addition, you must also tell XSendFile what directory it is allowed to send files from.
+The default location in `filesystems.php` is the `app/resources/archive` directory.
+Add a line to your Apache host file specifying the path, similar to this:

+	XSendFilePath /srv/www/example.com/public/app/resources/archive

 ### Migrations